Tallaringues/mid-bootcamp-project-plantanet/README.md

 The original dataset is comprised of over 12 million entries.
 For the current project, a random subset of 150.000 entries was used.

 ## Aims of the project
+- Understand the app users' behaviour by analyzing temporal and geographical patterns to design future campaings to increase the reach.
+- Study plants registered now at different levels (order, genus) to plan strategies for gathering information of underrepresented categories.

 ## Questions